Non-thermal escape of the Martian CO$_2$ atmosphere over time: constrained by Ar isotopes: Results and Discussion

-, however, could be the cessation of the intrinsic Martian magnetic field.
-The measured value of $^{36}$Ar/$^{38}$Ar in the meteorite ALH84001 only shows that at $\sim 4.1$ Ga the argon isotope fractionation was 5.3.
+{Finally, there is another issue that has to be considered.} The measured value of $^{36}$Ar/$^{38}$Ar in the meteorite ALH84001 only shows that at $\sim 4.1$ Ga the argon isotope fractionation was 5.3.
 It does not indicate that sputtering immediately started to fractionate $^{36}$Ar from $^{38}$Ar.
 If the intrinsic magnetic field of Mars ceased later than at 4.1\,Ga, fractionation would have also started later, which could also be a possible scenario, since \citet{lillis13} found a time of cessation of 4.0\,-\,4.1\,Ga and \citet{milbury12} reported a later cessation time of even $\sim 3.6$ Ga.
-If fractionation through sputtering started later, the present-day $^{36}$Ar/$^{38}$Ar ratio can be reproduced with a pressure even below {0.5\,bar} at 4.1\,Ga.